trento-project/docs/guides/manual-installation.md

 > Important: The content of `SECRET_KEY_BASE` and `ACCESS_TOKEN_ENC_SECRET` in both `trento-web` and `trento-wanda` must be the same.

 > Note: Add `CHARTS_ENABLED=false` in Trento web configuration file if prometheus is not installed or you don't want to use the charts feature of Trento.

+> Note: Depending on how you intent to connect to the console, a
+> working hostname, FQDN, or an IP is required in `TRENTO_WEB_ORIGIN` for HTTPS; otherwise, websockets will fail to connect, causing no real-time updates on the UI.

 > Note: You can create the content of the secret variables like `SECRET_KEY_BASE`, `ACCESS_TOKEN_ENC_SECRET` and `REFRESH_TOKEN_ENC_SECRET` with `openssl` running `openssl rand -out /dev/stdout 48 | base64`